dpineer/A-md-File-Manager-with-Flutter/README.md

 # doc_searcher

-A new Flutter project.
+This project is written by flutter with dart langguage.

+The project uses the CC-BY-NC-SA license.

+Currently, it has implemented the parsing of line charts, LaTeX formulas, images, and other elements.

 ## Getting Started

-- Before Starting , Please check pubspec.yaml .
+Before Starting , Please check pubspec.yaml .

+if you want run without code ,you can download debug mode apps in the \build\windows\x64\runner *you need download all part of that menu to get start.